mikeshulman/narya/README.md

   op ≔ plus,
 )
 ```
-Again, the trailing comma is optional, the Unicode ≔ can be replaced by ASCII `:=`, and none of them requires surrounding space.
+Again, the trailing comma is optional, the Unicode ≔ can be replaced by ASCII `:=`, and neither of them normally requires surrounding space.
 In this explicit version, the order of the fields doesn't matter: the above is equivalent to
 ```
 def nat.magma : Magma ≔ (
   op ≔ plus,
   t ≔ ℕ,
 )
 ```
+Note that whatever order they are written in a tuple, the fields will always be *typechecked* in the order specified in the *record type declaration*.
+This is necessary because the types of later fields can depend on the values of earlier ones.

-However, the names of the fields can also be replaced by underscores or omitted entirely, and in this case the fields are taken from the type definition *in the order given there*.
+The names of the fields in a tuple can also be replaced by underscores or omitted entirely, and in this case the fields are taken from the type definition *in the order given there*.
 If some fields are named and others are not, the unnamed fields are matched up with the fields in the type that aren't named explicitly in the tuple, again in order.
 Thus, we can also write the above tuple as any of the following:
 ```
 (ℕ, plus)
 (_ ≔ ℕ, _ ≔ plus)